Ariana Kukors: 2012 London Olympics

-Retirement
+Swimming retirement and careers

 Kukors officially announced her retirement from competition on September 26, 2013.
-She now works as the director of health inspiration for LifeWise Health Plan of Washington and writes for their online magazine Actively Northwest.
+She has worked as the director of health inspiration for LifeWise Health Plan of Washington and written for their online magazine Actively Northwest.
+As Ariana Kukors Smith following her marriage, in 2022, she began working as a volunteer assistant coach for the University of Southern California's men's swimming and diving team.